 Whether you have 400 customers or 4000 customers – maintaining their data in multiple repositories is something you detest.
 And that’s what sums up as the prime benefit of CRM software solution.
 It centralizes the customer information under one common roof that can be accessed, shared and managed across the departments.

-Which means that implementing a CRM software provides customer support agents immediate access to customer data, including personal and professional details along with records of previous purchases.
+Which means that implementing a Enterprise CRM software provides customer support agents immediate access to customer data, including personal and professional details along with records of previous purchases.
 With the on-demand data, customer support agents have easy time handling customer inquiries.
 For instance, 360 degree customer view allows the agents to answer customer queries more quickly and provide more timely and personalized service.

 This results into increased first call resolution and improved customer satisfaction,